Reflections on the Jack Eddy Symposium

 provided

-.
+the mental model of working on a directed acyclyic graph.
 Roving support from Jim and Fernando during the afternoon hackathon sessions normalized the skill level across the groups but not without a few merge conflicts and frustration.
 Near the beginning of future workshops, we will follow an improved approach aimed at establishing good git

 hygeine and familiarity with the collaboration workflow using a simple pull request.